Oussamaosman02/php-tuto-old/README.md

 }
 ```

-Now, we can acced that function outside the class :
+Now, we can access that function outside the class :

 ```php
 $user2 = new User();